-- Practitioners should maintain a high index of suspicion for signs and symptoms of new or recurrent neurologic decline, including radiculopathy, myelopathy, quadriparesis, or sleep apnea.19, 20
+- Practitioners should maintain a high index of suspicion for signs and symptoms of new or recurrent neurologic decline, including radiculopathy, myelopathy, quadriparesis, or sleep apnea.21

-- Early intervention with therapy and modification of activities may reduce the risk of subsequent trauma and degenerative disk changes.
+- Early identification of KFS and modification of activities may reduce the risk of subsequent trauma.

-- Because of associated craniofacial and cervical spine abnormalities, care must be taken during intubation to avoid neurologic injury.16 Also, anesthesia risk may increased if patient has underlying heart defect.
+- Because of associated craniofacial and cervical spine abnormalities, care must be taken during intubation to avoid neurologic injury.19 Also, anesthesia risk may increased if patient has underlying heart defect.